PostHog/posthog.com/contents/docs/integrate/client/firefox-addon.md

 `your_project_token` - This is the ``Project API key`` which can be found on PostHog under [Project Settings](https://app.posthog.com/project/settings)
-`api_host` - This is the URL to your posthog instance (if you're not using PostHog Cloud) `persistence` - This indicates we should store user data in localStorage rather than cookies - there are issues with cookie persistence on firefox plugins
+`api_host` - This is the URL to your posthog instance (if you're not using PostHog Cloud) `persistence` - This indicates we should store user data in localStorage rather than cookies - there are issues with cookie persistence on Firefox plugins

 ## Tracking events